December 31, 2010

 Burnout Blues

 Is it really true that only eight short weeks ago that I was filled with zeal and optimism for our home school year?
-Sheesh...
-All I can say now is that the bucket is empty and the fire is cold.
+All I can now say is that the bucket is empty and the fire is cold.
 A great curriculum is dead in the water with the exception of anything that doesn't involve me.
 I've gained more weight and David is still only halfway through the math course that we started last year.
 I'm tired, intensely irritable and ready to chase down the school bus.

 October 9, 2010